 Stage 2: North Lees Hall (Thornfield Hall)

-Once we passed Brookfield Hall the crowds thinned and we began the short climb to North Lees Hall, the model for Mr Rochester’s Thornfield Hall.
+Once we passed Brookfield Hall the crowds thinned and we began the short climb to North Lees Hall.
+This is thought to be the model for the most famous of settings in Jane Eyre, Mr Rochester’s Thornfield Hall.
 The views start to improve here too so if you visit, make sure you take a few moments to look back down the track towards Hathersage.

 The exact inspiration for Thornfield Hall has been debated over the years, but when you read Jane Eyre’s description, you can clearly see the similarities.